 The project site was accessed via 43rd Avenue SW that formed the southern boundary of the project site.
 The southern portion of the project site appeared to contain a historic fill pad that was overgrown with blackberries and contained a small "tent city" during the onsite assessments period.
-The southern project site was also heavily littered with garbage and debris from the onsite campers.
-The majority of the central and northern portion of the project sits was encumbered by a portion of a wetland complex within area parcels.
+The southern portion of the project site was also heavily littered with garbage and debris from the onsite campers.
+The majority of the central and northern portions of the project site were encumbered by a portion of a wetland complex that extended onto adjacent parcels.
 Representative field data are provided in Appendix A.